-We have audited the consolidated financial statements of Logan Telephone Cooperative, Inc. and Subsidiary, which comprise the consolidated balance sheets as of December 31, 2022 and 2021, and the related consolidated statements of income, comprehensive income, members' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.
+We have audited the consolidated financial statements of Logan Telephone Cooperative, Inc. and Subsidiary, which comprise the consolidated balance sheets as of December 31, 2023 and 2022, and the related consolidated statements of income, comprehensive income, members' equity, and cash flows for the years then ended, and the related notes to the consolidated financial statements.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Logan Telephone Cooperative, Inc. and Subsidiary as of December 31, 2022 and 2021, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of Logan Telephone Cooperative, Inc. and Subsidiary as of December 31, 2023 and 2022, and the results of their operations and their cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

 We did not audit the financial statements of Bluegrass Networks, LLC (the limited liability company).
-The investment in the limited liability company was \$8,814,839 and \$7,816,371 as of December 31, 2022 and 2021, respectively, and the equity in their net income was \$998,468 and \$677,314, respectively, for the years then ended.
-The financial statements of the limited liability company was audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the limited liability company, is based solely on the report of the other auditors.
+The investment in the limited liability company was \$9,467,354 and \$8,814,839 as of December 31, 2023 and 2022, respectively, and the equity in its net income was \$652,515 and \$998,468, respectively, for the years then ended.
+The financial statements of the limited liability company were audited by other auditors, whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the limited liability company, is based solely on the report of the other auditors.